Antimicrobial Susceptibility - Fungal (Yeasts and Molds)

 Susceptibility testing of some molds is not clinically relevant (i.e., Penicillium species or Cladosporium species).

 Susceptibility testing for dermatophytes and dimorphic fungi is not performed at ARUP.
-If requested, isolates will be sent to the Fungus Testing Laboratory, San Antonio, TX.
+If requested, isolates will be sent to the Fungus Testing Laboratory at the University of Texas Health Science Center.
 Specify agents to be tested on the susceptibility test requisition form.

 Testing is not performed on isolates from environmental sources.